Skip to main content

 Starting with Koin Annotations

-The goal of Koin Annotations project is to help declare Koin definition in a very fast and intuitive way, and generate all underlying Koin DSL for you.
-The goal is to help developer experience to scale and go fast 🚀, thanks to Kotlin Compilers.
+The goal of the Koin Annotations project is to help declare Koin definitions in a fast and intuitive way, and generate all underlying Koin DSL for you.
+The goal is to help developers experience scaling and go fast 🚀, thanks to Kotlin Compilers.

 Getting Started